AirdroperUA/AirOS_legacy/README.md

 ### **Generic (ArduPilot / PX4)**

-BlueOS provides generic support for a wide variety of terrestrial, aerial, and marine uncrewed vehicles that use ArduPilot and PX4 autopilots.
+AirOS provides generic support for a wide variety of terrestrial, aerial, and marine uncrewed vehicles that use ArduPilot and PX4 autopilots.
 This extends the range of vehicles that can be managed using our system, from drones to autonomous cars and more.

->**Note:** Specific vehicle configuration may be necessary to ensure optimal performance with BlueOS.
+>**Note:** Specific vehicle configuration may be necessary to ensure optimal performance with AirOS.

 ## Supported Architectures 👨🏻‍💻

-BlueOS is designed to perform optimally across a wide range of systems.
+AirOS is designed to perform optimally across a wide range of systems.
 Our latest releases are automatically built for the following architectures:

 - **armv7:** This is a common architecture for embedded devices.
 Covers Raspberry Pi models up to and including the Raspberry Pi 3.

 - **armv8/arm64:** This is used by more recent, high-performance devices.
-You can run BlueOS on a Raspberry Pi 4, or in a computer with Apple Silicon.
+You can run AirOS on a Raspberry Pi 4, or in a computer with Apple Silicon.

 - **amd64:** This is the architecture used by most desktop and laptop computers.
 A typical example is any modern PC running a 64-bit version of Linux. **Not fully supported.**